yoyokino/AutoRE/readme.md

 # AutoRE Project README

-This project implements an automated requirements elicitation (AutoRE) method, contrasted with a manual approach.
+This project is an implementation of AutoRE method, contrasted with a manual approach.
 The goal is to compare the two methods in terms of efficiency and quality of generated requirements.

 **Trial Materials:**